-Zenith currently has a dedicated team of 11 full time analysts, 2 quantitative analysts, 2 portfolio specialists and additional analytical resources amongst the wider team that can be brought to bear as needed.
+Zenith currently has a dedicated team of 15 analysts and additional analytical resources amongst the wider team can be brought to bear as needed.

 All Zenith analysts and senior personnel at minimum meet the general standards of competency required for AFSL holders as set out in ASIC Regulatory Guide 146 Licensing: Training of financial product advisers.
 RG 146 is a guide for Australian financial services licensees and representatives who provide financial product advice to retail clients.
 In addition, all analysts also have academic qualifications to degree level at minimum.
 Further details on Zenith staff can be found on the "who we are" page.

 Zenith's ratings and research reports are limited to “General Advice” (as defined by section 766B of Corporations Act 2001) and based solely on the assessment of the investment merits of the financial product.
 It is not a specific recommendation to purchase, sell or hold the relevant product(s) and does not have regard to the particular circumstances or needs of any specific person who may read it.
 Zenith advises that individual investors should seek their own independent financial advice before making an investment decision.
 No part of any research report is a solicitation to buy or sell any investment.
 Research reports are prepared exclusively for clients of Zenith.

 Ratings are specific to the product to which it is issued.
 That is, Zenith rates products rather than fund managers.
 Zenith believes that while the skill of the investment management and strength of the organisation is paramount, product design features can differ even within the same investment strategy and so we do not see manager ratings as an effective way to capture these aspects.